-- 1. HSEC score; and - 2.
-Composite ACT or cumulative WorkKeys scores.
+- 1. HSEC score: and - 2.
+ACT Composite or Superscore or cumulative WorkKeys scores.

-Provisional awarding means the award is subject to change based on final high school transcripts.
+Tentative awarding means the award is subject to change based on final high school transcripts and test score, and when reviewing Satisfactory Academic Progress (SAP).
+Note: the Need Based scholarship is reviewed once a year.